 - Lemon – $0.49

 - Onion – $0.89

-A few notes on this week’s grocery shopping:
+A few notes about this week’s grocery shopping

 - We ran out of so many things last week that we don’t normally buy on a regular basis (olive oil, maple syrup, ketchup, cooking spray, crushed garlic, almond meal), so this shopping includes those items.